discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 As mentioned above, you'll need to replace the `client_id` parameter with your client's ID in order to generate your invite link.
 To find your app's ID, head back to the [My Apps](https://discord.com/developers/applications/me) page under the "Applications" section once again and click on your bot application.

-Insert your app's ID into the link template and then access it in your browser.
+Insert your app's ID into the link template, and then access it in your browser.
 You should see something like this (with your bot's username and avatar):

 ![Bot Authorization field](~@/images/A8l70bj.png)